 We are proud that:

 We have been recognised as a Music Mark school for our commitment to provide a high-quality music education to all our children.
 Our excellent, bespoke Year 4 orchestra programme is led by tutors from Wandsworth Music Service and is heavily supported through generous funding from the PTA.
 Year 4 are taught in groups of 10 either a brass, string or woodwind instrument by a specialist instrumental tutor, culminating in a 120 piece orchestra concert.

 We organise a variety of other events each year to which families are invited, including end of term and Christmas concerts, choir concerts, orchestra concerts, bands, ensembles concerts, and performances for specific year group singing projects.
 We also offer exciting performance opportunities such as the Wandsworth Mayor's Concert, a performance at the Royal Albert Hall or Fairfield Halls with Wandsworth Music and a summer festival.

-After a year’s tuition in school, peripatetic lessons can continue beyond the school day, either individually or in small groups.
+After a year’s tuition in school, instrumental lessons can continue beyond the school day, either individually or in small groups.
 All children wishing to continue their instrument are given the opportunity and support to do so, including significantly reduced lesson prices and bursaries for those receiving pupil premium funding.

-We run popular music clubs, such as choir, orchestra and school band, recorder & woodwind/Brass ensemble, learning to play the piano/keyboard.
+We run popular music clubs, such as choir, orchestra and school band, recorder & woodwind/Brass ensemble, and learning to play the piano/keyboard.
 Private paid lessons are also available beyond the school day individually for a wide range of instruments.
 Full details can be found on the clubs page.